 Section 1.
 The Association shall be governed by an Executive Board consisting of the following officers:

 Section 2.
 Only members of the Association are eligible for membership on the Executive Board.

 Section 3.
-Except for members-at-large, Executive Board members shall be elected for a term of one year.
-Members-at-large shall be elected for terms of two years.
-Three members-at-large shall be elected every year.
+Except for Members-at-Large, the term of office for positions on the Executive Board shall be one year.
+Members-at-Large shall serve terms of two years.
+Three Members-at-Large shall be elected every year.

 Section 5.
-A quorum for the Executive Board shall consist of at least eight members, including the president or president-elect.
+A quorum for the Executive Board shall consist of at least eight members, including the President or Vice-President / President-Elect.

 Section 6.
 The Executive Board shall establish such committees as may be necessary to discharge functions of the organization.

 Section 1.
 The Association shall conduct an annual business meeting to hear reports of the officers and standing committees, to elect officers, to approve dues for the following fiscal year, and to conduct such business as may be necessary.
 A written notice indicating time and place of the meeting shall be mailed to all members of the Association at least two weeks before the scheduled meeting.